Graduate Certificate of International Hospitality Management

 Law, Business and the Creative Arts

-Entry requirements for this course are consistent with the Pathways to Qualifications in the Australian Qualifications Framework (AQF) Guidelines for Graduate Certificates.
+Entry requirements for this course are consistent with the Pathways to Qualifications in the Australian Qualifications Framework (AQF level 8) Guidelines for Graduate Certificates.

 Completion of an undergraduate degree, equivalent to an Australian bachelor degree, from this or another University; or

 Additional selection requirements

 Other qualifications recognised by the Pro-Vice-Chancellor of the Faculty of Law, Business and the Creative Arts as equivalent to the above.

 Minimum English Language Proficiency Requirements